richafnu/Viva/Viva/engage/native-mode-guide.md

 If you don't make regular data backups, export all the data in the home network that you want to keep.
 You can ignore external networks, because the Native Mode Alignment Tool doesn't affect them.
 You can export data from the beginning of your network, or export data going back a certain period of time.

 The Native Mode Alignment Tool deletes certain data from your network, including files attached to private messages, and messages posted in previously deleted groups.
-Any data that's not backed up may be nonrecoverable after the Alignment Tool runs.
+Any data that isn't backed up might be nonrecoverable after the Alignment Tool runs.

 Take the following steps to export a large volume of content from your network: